Edwin-Choi/java-backend-engineering/README.md

 # java-backend-engineering
+Have been doing backend systems development in Java in consulting.
-Recorded journey of learning Java and backend Engineering
+Recording my journey of revision and learning Java backend Engineering as well as newer concepts or fullstack engineering in future with different architectures.

+Day 1: